 All these perks, along with a reputation for excellent customer service, make USAA a favored contender for those affiliated with the military.

 Like our other contenders, Allstate’s quote tool was fairly simple to use, though we weren’t happy with the fact that you cannot complete a quote without giving it your phone number and email address — thus setting yourself up for pesky calls from agents before you’re ready to buy.

 We opted to get a range of pricing options, and you can further edit these quotes to match your own needs.
 Our policy came in at $542 for six months, which included $499 in discounts, but was still our second highest quote by a good margin.

 We’ll leave it up to you to decide if Allstate gives you your money’s worth, but we can tell you that the company scores well in multiple areas.
 Its Consumer Report reader score is 88, just one point less than our top company, State Farm.
 CR also rates it as very good for “simplicity of claims process” and excellent for “timely payment.
 J.D.
-Power likes the company as well, giving it a three out of five in both claims and overall satisfaction — which puts it in the middle range of our five contenders.
+Power likes the company as well, giving it a three out of five in both claims and overall satisfaction — which puts it in the middle range of our four contenders.
 Allstate’s financial solidity is good, according to Moody’s, A.M.
 Best, and S&P Global, who all rate it in the “A” range.

 We like Allstate’s website, and, as with State Farm, we’d suggest that for newbies, it’s a good place to learn the ins and outs of the insurance world.
 There are a number of informative blog entries, as well as calculators to help you make financial decisions about your car purchase.